vgwb/Antura/Assets/_discover/_quests/FR_08 Mont Blanc/FR_08 _README design notes.md

 ### Overview

-In this quest, players explore **Mont Blanc** and climb from the valley floor to the summit while collecting essential mountain gear.
-Along the way, they meet guides and climbers, learn key facts about the **Alps**, and discover how preparation and safety help make high-altitude travel possible.
+Explore **Mont Blanc** and climb from the valley floor to the summit while collecting essential mountain gear.
+Along the way, meet guides and climbers, learn key facts about the **Alps**, and discover how preparation and safety help make high-altitude travel possible.

-The experience combines exploration, light puzzles, and educational dialogue.
 Each stage introduces a new part of the mountain environment and rewards the player with equipment needed to continue the ascent.

 ### Characters